-(A) Number of securities to be issued upon exercise of outstanding options, warrants and rights n thousa (B) Weighted average exercise price of outstanding options, warrants and rights amounts) (C) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A))
+(A) Number of securities to be issued upon exercise of outstanding options, warrants and rights (B) Weighted average exercise price of outstanding options, warrants and rights (C) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (A))

+(in thousa nds ex cept per share amounts)

 Equity compensation plans:

-Approved by security holders 12,632 (1) \$ 4.04 (3) 9,625 (2) (4)
+Approved by security holders 13,525 (1) \$ (3) 7,472 (2)

 Not approved by security holders 0 0 0

-Total 12,632 \$ 4.04 9,625
+Total (4) 13,525 \$ 7,472

-- (1) Consists of shares of our common stock issuable upon exercise of options or payment of RSUs under the 1996 Stock Incentive Plan, the 2001 Stock Plan, the 2013 Incentive Plan, the 2001 Outside Directors' Stock Option Plan and the 2011 Non-Employee Director Equity Incentive Plan.
-We are unable to ascertain with specificity the number of securities to be issued upon exercise of outstanding rights under our existing Employee Stock - (2) Includes approximately 2,788,888 shares reserved for issuance under our existing Employee Stock Purchase Plan, which provides that shares of our common stock may be purchased at a per share price equal to 85% of the fair market value of the common stock on the beginning of the six-month offering period or a purchase date applicable to such offering period, whichever is lower.
-Also includes approximately 6,442,453 shares reserved for issuance under our 2013 Stock Incentive Plan, which may be granted pursuant to stock options, stock appreciation rights, stock awards or restricted stock or units.
-Also includes approximately 393,205 shares reserved for issuance under our 2011 Non-Employee Equity Incentive Plan, which may be granted pursuant to stock options, restricted stock, or units.
+- (1) Consists of shares of our common stock issuable upon exercise of options or payment of RSUs granted under the 1996 Stock Incentive Plan, the 2001 Stock Plan, the 2013 Incentive Plan, the 2001 Outside Directors' Stock Option Plan and the 2011 Non-Employee Director Equity Incentive Plan.
+We are unable to ascertain with specificity the number of securities to be issued upon exercise of outstanding rights under our 2012 Employee Stock Purchase Plan. - (2) Includes approximately 2,300,000 shares reserved for issuance under our 2012 Employee Stock Purchase Plan, which provides that shares of our common stock may be purchased at a per share price equal to 85% of the fair market value of the common stock on the beginning of the six-month offering period or a purchase date applicable to such offering period, whichever is lower.
+Also includes approximately 4,772,983 shares reserved for issuance under our 2013 Incentive Plan, which may be granted pursuant to stock options, stock appreciation rights, stock awards or restricted stock or units.
+Does not include the additional shares to be reserved for issuance under our amended 2013 Incentive Plan for which we are requesting shareholder approval pursuant to Proposal 3.
+Also includes approximately 399,227 shares reserved for issuance under our 2011 Non-Employee Director Equity Incentive Plan, which may be granted pursuant to stock options, restricted stock, or restricted stock units.